its4u/demo-openshift-rhsso/README.md

 ### Create NodeJS Server

-This final deploys the frontend application.
+This finally deploys the frontend application.

+#### Preparation of the NodeJS OpenShift template

 The only required command:
 - creates the nodejs template with default values to use our front git repository